thegridelectric/gridworks/docs/index.rst

 and then go through the `demo <story.html>`_ sequence, where we walk through a 10 MW simulation of transactive heating in and around wind farms in New England - wind farms that are getting curtailed off more than 20% of the year.

+To learn how using and contributing to GridWorks can support a cost-effective and rapid transition to a sustainable future:

+- Watch the beginning of the GridWorks story in `this 5 minute video <https://www.youtube.com/watch?v=5QFNQcp2Yzs>`_
+- Try some `Hello World <hello-gridworks.html>`_ examples
+- Walk through this `10 MW simulation <story.html>`_ of how GridWorks, if deployed in new heating systems, could cut home heating costs in half while reducing or eliminating the curtailing (i.e. turning off and wasting) of wind power
+- Learn the ropes of `GridWorks Communications <api-sdk-abi.html>`_

+Algorand Blockchain Mechanics
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Gridworks runs markets between distributed actors acting as avatars for physical devices on the grid.
+It needs a foundation of trustless, secure, scalabe validation and authentication.
+Out of the gate, you will need to understand how to work with the Algorand blockchain.
+If Algorand development is new to you or you want a refresher, consider starting `here <blockchain.html>`_.

 **GridWorks SDKs**